magnumical/talkWithAI/README.md

 Dive deep into the world of AI-assisted conversations like you’ve never seen before.
 At Chit Chat Charm, we offer not just text-based interactions but a full-fledged experience with visual and auditory immersion.
 Get ready to be charmed!

+Our MVP has been published using Unity webGL and it is [available here to play ](https://rezaamini.itch.io/)!

 ---

 ## Features